-I diagnosed myself with PTSD from that flea outbreak in 2009, so you can imagine my horror when last week I saw a flea on my dog.
+After the flea fiasco of 2009, you can imagine my horror when last week I saw a flea on my dog.
 Only to find another, and another, and another, as well as some on the our other dog, who sleeps with my child.

 I went into warrior mode and gathered all of the dog bedding and human bedding, as well as vacuumed the floors and baseboards, purchased a flea comb, and bathed the dogs.
 But my favorite helper of all from our last flea experience fortunately came to mind too: a white fluffy nontoxic powder called Diatomaceous Earth.

 One of the most common uses for diatomaceous earth, and the way that we use it, is as a natural insecticide.
 Studies indicate this clay-like powder can kill the insects including, but not at all limited to, chiggers, fleas, ticks.
 Hooray!